 Stakeholder interviews, learner focus groups and consultation events have reinforced the findings from the literature review.
-Learner expectations of the technical-infrastructure are not excessive and chiefly involve the ability to use machines running standard Office and Word type packages (or similar) over a reliable internet connection, with access to software which is used in the workplace.
-Access to a decent quality laptop, or the facility to use their own, high speed, reliable wifi and printers are consistently amongst the top-rated student priorities, together with learning (or refreshing) basic ICT skills.
+Learner expectations of the technical infrastructure are not excessive and chiefly involve the ability to use machines running standard Office and Word type packages or similar over a reliable internet connection, with access to software which is used in the workplace.
+Access to a decent quality laptop, or the facility to use their own printers and high speed, reliable Wi-Fi are consistently among the top-rated student priorities, together with learning or refreshing basic ICT skills.
 Younger learners in particular expected the same, or better, services than they had had in school.
 Many of the learners who participated in the focus groups were not used to being asked about their technology ownership, use and needs, but strongly welcomed the opportunity to talk about these.